rundeck/docs/docs/manual/user-management/user-classes.md

 ### Job Runner

 This User Class, when assigned, will allow a user to run jobs and view output on all projects.
 They can not modify jobs or other resources.

+> Note: Not all licenses include the Job Runner.
+Please contact your customer support manager for information.

 ### Default Class Assignment